 These horses are important as a genetic resource because they have become rare, containing unique color genetics and are one of the oldest strains of horses in North America today.
 These horses have been pivotal in the conservation of Colonial Spanish horses in North America.

 In 2005, Return to Freedom collaborated with screenwriter John Fusco and launched The Choctaw Horse Conservation Program.
-Dr. Philip Spoenenberg chose a band of seven mares from Blackjack Mountain to join Chief Iktinike in forming a foundation group to help preserve these rare horses in what he calls ‘a genetic rescue’.
+Dr. Phillip Spoenenberg chose a band of seven mares from Blackjack Mountain to join Chief Iktinike in forming a foundation group to help preserve these rare horses in what he calls ‘a genetic rescue’.

 The horses, with their more recent roots in Blackjack Mountain, Oklahoma, went to live at Red Road Farm in Vermont and, in 2008, Chief Iktinike and seven mares arrived at Return to Freedom in Central California.